NicoDNico/Movie_Rating_Comparator/README.md

 INSTRUCTIONS

-1- Get a tmdb api key from them.
+1- Get a tmdb api key from them. \n
-2- Create a .env file in ./src
+2- Create a .env file in ./src/ \n
 3- Add to the file this REACT_APP_API_KEY="[YOUR KEY]".
-Add the key between the " and dont add anything else.
-4- Do "npm i" to download all the necesary modules.
-5- Do npm start to run the code once or if you dont need a permanent page.
-Do npm build and use the html page in public for a longlasting page.
+Add the key between the " and dont add anything else.\n 4- Do "npm i" to download all the necesary modules.\n 5- Do npm start to run the code once or if you dont need a permanent page.
+Do npm build and use the html page in public for a longlasting page.\n
-6- give a star or idk
+6- give a star or idk.\n

 TODOS- In importance order